Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 Transferred items (i.e. registrations/notifications)

-You must not transfer an item that is already available in the legal successor's account for the same substance.
-E.g. If a registration for a substance is transferred from the legal initiator to the legal successor, who already has a valid registration for the same substance, the transferred registration will overwrite the pre-existing registration in the account of the legal successor.
-The status of the pre-existing registration will be marked ‘Annulled’, because a legal entity can only have one registration for the same substance.
+If a registration/notification for a substance is transferred from the legal initiator to the legal successor, who already has a valid registration/notification for the same substance, the status of the transferred registration/notification will be marked ‘Annulled’, because a legal entity can only have one registration for the same substance.

 Tonnage band update